silverbulletmd/silverbullet/website/Manual.md

   * [[Attributes]]
 * [[Live Queries]]
 * [[Templates]]
-* [[Federation]]: it possibly to “sync in” content from outside sources, such as [[Libraries]]
+* [[Federation]]: it is possible to “sync in” content from outside sources, such as [[Libraries]]

 # Extending SilverBullet
 A lot of SilverBullet’s functionality is built as [[Plugs]] using the robust [[PlugOS]] extension mechanism.
 If you are adventurous you can try to build [[Plugs/Development|such plugs yourself]].

 # Contributing
-SilverBullet is free and open source software.
+SilverBullet is free and open-source software.
 You can contribute to it [via Github](https://github.com/silverbulletmd/silverbullet).
 For some details on how to do this, have a look at [[Development]].

 # Personalization
 Want to tweak something? [[SETTINGS]] gives you a few settings you can tweak.